opp1231/denoise_and_translate/README.md

 ## Instructions
 ### Histogram Matching
-To best-replicating the denoising and prediction, it is best-practice to histogram match the inputs to the training data Since the intensity information is not compared experiment to experiment, this is fine to do.
+To best-replicate the denoising and prediction, it is best-practice to histogram match the inputs to the training data Since the intensity information is not compared experiment to experiment, this is fine to do.

 Steps: